Home / Career Guides / Illustrator

 How much do illustrators make?

 Illustrator salaries will vary by experience, industry, education, location, and organization size.
-Compensation can also be greatly affected by their portfolio, reputation in the industry, and specialization, such as animation or medical illustration.
+Their portfolio, reputation in the industry, and specialization, such as animation or medical illustration, can also affect compensation.

 Highest paying industries